miso-lims/miso-lims/docs/user_manual/type_data.md

 ## Run Purposes

-Run purposes describe the reason for a sequencing order, such as QC or production.
-A pool order may also specify an run purpose if it includes sequencing requirements.
+Run purposes describe the reason for a sequencing order or run, such as QC or production.
+A pool order may also specify a run purpose if it includes sequencing requirements.

 MISO administrators can add, edit, and delete run purposes using the standard interface.
 A run purpose can only be deleted if it has not been used by any existing pool orders or sequencing orders.